-Recreational Boating Incident and Fatalities in Oregon
+Recreational Boating Incidents and Fatalities in Oregon

 Incident reports are, by statute, confidential and not open to the public or media review.
-Please note: recreational boating statistics do not include those deaths which happen across state lines, are commercial in nature (charter, guide, industrial, etc.), or occur after a person has purposefully left the vessel (to swim, etc.).
+Please note: recreational boating statistics do not include those deaths which happen across state lines, are commercial in nature (charter, outfitter guide, industrial, etc.), or occur after a person purposefully left the vessel (to swim, etc.).

 The largest percentage of incidents and fatalities occur on rivers or in the Pacific Ocean's surf zone.
 Boat operators need to develop special skills to safely navigate any change in conditions.

 Educated boaters are safer.